Restrict all countries and allow traffic from listed countries only

 $IPT -w -A $ACCEPTLIST -s 127.0.0.1/8 -j RETURN

-# Keep local nets open
+# Keep local nets open if the system is on any of these networks!

 $IPT -w -A $ACCEPTLIST -s 10.0.0.1/8 -j RETURN